 Applications should be consistent with NEH guidelines and must include:

 Applications will be reviewed by a Humanities Review Committee composed of faculty members from colleges that include humanities-related fields.

 The Committee will first examine which applications best address the areas requested in the NEH Program Announcement for the project narrative and then select nominees based on the five review criteria specified in the program announcement.
-For further details, please visit NEH Summer Stipend Guidelines.
+For further details, please visit 2016 Summer Stipend Program Guidelines.

 Nomination will be announced Sept.
-18, 2012.
+19, 2016.
 The Committee’s comments on all proposals will be shared and may be used by nominees in final revisions before the NEH electronic due date of Sept.
-27, 2012.
-Note, OSP recommends beginning the electronic submission process a day or so prior to the actual due date.
+29, 2016.
+Individuals are responsible for the final submission to NEH through the Grants.gov system, but RSP staff is available to assist.
+Note, RSP recommends beginning the electronic submission process at least one day before the submission due date.

 More Information or Assistance:

-Contact Hillery Oberle or 273-3961 for more program information or for assistance with proposal preparation.
+Email Kerri Robinson or call 273-6482 for more program information or for assistance with proposal preparation.